Sega Saturn: Technical specifications

 Featuring eight processors, the Saturn's central processing units are two Hitachi SH-2 microprocessors clocked at 28.6 MHz and capable of 56 MIPS.
 It uses a Motorola 68EC000 running at 11.3 MHz as a sound controller; a custom sound processor with an integrated Yamaha FH1 DSP running at 22.6 MHz capable of up to 32 sound channels with both FM synthesis and 16-bit 44.1 kHz pulse-code modulation; and two video display processors: the VDP1 (which handles sprites and polygons) and the VDP2 (which handles backgrounds).
-Its double-speed CD-ROM drive is controlled by a dedicated Hitachi SH-1 processor to reduce load times.
+Its double-speed CD-ROM drive is controlled by a dedicated Hitachi SH-1 processor to reduce load time.
 The System Control Unit (SCU), which controls all buses and functions as a co-processor of the main SH-2 CPU, has an internal DSP running at 14.3 MHz.
-It features a cartridge slot that allows for memory expansion, 16 Mbit of work random-access memory (RAM), 12 Mbit of video RAM, 4 Mbit of RAM for sound functions, 4 Mbit of CD buffer RAM and 256 Kbit (32 KB) of battery backup RAM.
-Its video output, provided by a stereo AV cable, displays at resolutions from 320×224 to 704×224 pixels, and can display up to 16.78 million colors.
+It features a cartridge slot that allows memory expansion, 16 Mbit of work random-access memory (RAM), 12 Mbit of video RAM, 4 Mbit of RAM for sound functions, 4 Mbit of CD buffer RAM and 256 Kbit (32 KB) of battery backup RAM.
+Its RCA video output displays at resolutions from 320×224 to 704×224 pixels, with up to 16.78 million colors.
 The Saturn measures 260 × 230 × 83 mm.
-It was packaged with an instruction manual, control pad, stereo AV cable, and 100 V AC power supply, with a power consumption of approximately 15 W.
+It was packaged with an instruction manual, control pad, stereo AV cable, and 100 V AC power supply consuming approximately 15 W.

 The Saturn had technically impressive hardware at the time of its release, but its complexity made harnessing this power difficult for developers accustomed to conventional programming.
 The greatest disadvantage was that both CPUs shared the same bus and were unable to access system memory at the same time.
 Making full use of the 4 KB of cache memory in each CPU was critical to maintaining performance.
 For example, Virtua Fighter used one CPU for each character, while Nights used one CPU for 3D environments and the other for 2D objects.
 The Visual Display Processor 2 (VDP2), which can generate and manipulate backgrounds, has also been cited as one of the system's most important features.